alexanderdou/alexanderdou.github.io/_posts/2019-05-28-change-of-plans.md

 * Learn how to build locally
 * Learn how to deploy and merge (I think this is where Pull Requests come in to play) when I'm satistied with the local build
 * My developer roommate also told me about "gulp" and that there's a wide world of web developer build tools, so do some research on the surface area of that world

+Things I learned today:
+* How to get out of vi.
+I think that's enough for today.